appvision-gmbh/json2typescript/README.md

 - `(T) deserializeObject<T extends object>(jsonObject: any, classReference: { new(): T })`
 - `(T[]) deserializeArray<T extends object>(jsonArray: any[], classReference: { new(): T })`

 ---

-# Further examples
+# Advanced strategies

-In case you don't have enough complex examples yet, you may find some more in this section.
+In this section you will find additional examples.

 ## Nesting arrays

-It is heavily discouraged to use nested arrays and use different types in a JSON api.
+It is heavily discouraged to use nested arrays and use different types in a JSON API.
 If you need them anyway, here is how you have to define the types:

 ### 1) Nested arrays with same type